Contents

 Mandatory registration for all!

-Operators of drones with a camera - regardless of the take-off weight - are required to register with immediate effect.
+Operators of drones with a camera - regardless of the take-off weight - are now required to register.
 We would like to emphasise once again that you as the operator must register - but not your drone.
 This means that anyone operating a drone privately must register just like a company operating 100 drones.
 Registration takes place online at the Federal Aviation Office.
-This applies regardless of the drone driving licence, which is required for pilots.
+This applies regardless of the drone licence required for pilots.

 Drones up to 250g licence-free